Skip to content

 Most VPNs Limit Your Double VPN (MultiHop) Server Choice

-Let’s face it, one of the worst things about Double VPN is not being able to choose from as many server locations as with the “normal” connection.
-NordVPN, for example, offers 60+ countries to choose from but then, you have just 10 or so Double VPN combinations to pick from.
+Let’s face it, one of the worst things about Double VPN is not being able to choose from as many server locations as with a regular connection.
+NordVPN, for example, offers over 130 countries to choose from, but then, you have just a dozen or so Double VPN combinations, and they’re predetermined.

-Although with this feature, the accent isn’t on your virtual location, I’d still like to be able to choose my second server, for example.
-This way, I can still unblock a site while retaining the rock-solid security, anonymity, and privacy of this functionality.
+While with this feature, the emphasis isn’t on your virtual location, we’d still like to be able to choose our second server.
+This way, we could still unblock a site while retaining the rock-solid security, anonymity, and privacy.
+If NordVPN doesn’t work for you, consider Surfshark, which lets you choose both servers.

 How to Set Up Your Own Double VPN and Will It Work?

-Well, it really depends on the providers that you’re planning to use.
-I found that Surfshark alarmed me each time it detected that another service was turned on, even though it was only a background process.
+We found that Surfshark alarmed each time it detected that another service was turned on, even though it was only a background process.
 On the other hand, other providers can pair with a second VPN just fine.
+This setup isn’t such a bad idea as long as you’re pairing the providers that work and that are safe enough.

 Using Different VPN Protocols

-Whenever I tried pairing two providers without additional tweaking, I usually had no luck.
-That’s because the protocols that the VPNs were using were most likely overlapped.
-For instance, if I connect to the first Virtual Private Network which is using OpenVPN, another provider most likely used the same protocol.
+Whenever we tried pairing two providers without additional tweaking, we had no luck.
+That’s because the protocols that the VPNs were using most likely overlapped.
+For instance, if we connect to the first Virtual Private Network, which is using OpenVPN, another provider most likely uses the same protocol.

-To fix this issue, you need to make sure that the two providers use different protocols.
-The easiest way, at least for me, is to set one provider to OpenVPN and the other to IKEv2 or vice versa.
+To fix this issue, you need to set the two providers to use different protocols.
+The easiest way, at least for us, is to set one provider to OpenVPN and the other to WireGuard or vice versa.
 Then, simply connect to the first VPN, and when the connection is in place, try connecting to another one.

-If it connects, the Double VPN setup is complete and you’ll have two layers of encryption with the IP from the second server visible.
-If not… well, the providers you’re using aren’t designed to work this way and you can try another method.
+If it connects, the Double VPN setup is complete, and you’ll have two layers of encryption with the IP from the second server visible.
+If not, the providers you’re using aren’t designed to work this way, and you can try another method of using a browser extension, similarly to how Windscribe facilitates its Double Hop.

 Taking Advantage of a VPN Browser Extension